b1-80274/OpenAQ_India/README.md

 ## Possible Improvents
 - The code used for fetching the data from the API is string manipulation using `location_id`s and `parameter`s lists.
 Better approach is to use [pagination](https://docs.github.com/en/rest/using-the-rest-api/using-pagination-in-the-rest-api?apiVersion=2022-11-28).
+- Partitioning and bucketing can be implemented for the warehouse data in HDFS to provide more optimised storage functionalities.
 - The `location_id`s and `parameter`s have been hard-coded, but they can be dynamically fetched from the endpoint.
 - The local file system structure used for temperorily storing the data is a bit nested and unnecessary.
 - The pipeline only uses Indian cities data, but OpenAQ has data for the whole world.